ANSSI-FR/rust-guide/src/en/unsafe/ffi.md

 <div class="reco" id="FFI-TCONS" type="Rule" title="Use consistent types at FFI boundaries">

-Types must be consistent on each side of the FFI boundary.
+Types MUST be consistent on each side of the FFI boundary.

-Although some details may be hidden on one side with respect to the other (typically to make a type opaque), types on both sides must have the same size and the same alignment requirement.
+Although some details may be hidden on one side with respect to the other (typically to make a type opaque), types on both sides MUST have the same size and the same alignment requirement.

 </div>